airium/Realtek-PCIe-GBE-NIC-Driver/README.md

 2. Download and install the driver (assume `sudo su`)

-    This repo contains a copy of the official driver (8.047.04, tested working on linux 5.3):
+    This repo contains a copy of the official driver (8.047.04, tested working as of Linux 5.3):

     ```bash
     git clone https://github.com/airium/Realtek-PCIe-GBE-NIC-Driver.git